benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 * v.sort (helper: enforce storage order of input nodes)
 * v.points.thin (helper: systematically reduce number of input nodes)

-All modules have been designed to run under versions 7 and 8 of GRASS GIS (they are basically convenient wrappers around numerous low-level standard GRASS GIS commands).
-In addition, interface description files are provided for use under QGIS.
+All modules have been designed to run under versions 7.8 and 8.4.x of GRASS GIS (they are basically convenient wrappers around numerous low-level standard GRASS GIS commands).
+In addition, interface description files are provided for use under QGIS (3.34 LTR).

 For best performance, it is recommended to run this software on a Linux-based operating system.
 Operation under macOS and Windows is also possible but might be subject to some limitations in performance and/or functionality.

 # Installation

-*Note:* These instructions are only valid for the files in the most current [Release](https://github.com/benducke/v.net.models/releases) package!
-Files in the code repository are under active development and installing them will most likely not result in an installation that works as expected (or at all).
+*Note:* These instructions are valid for the files in the most current [Release](https://github.com/benducke/v.net.models/releases) package!
+Files in the code repository are under active development and installing them will likely not result in an installation that works as expected (or at all).

-This software is a Bourne Shell script that has been tested and verified to run on Linux, Windows and macOS operating systems.

-Tested with:

-GRASS 8.4 & QGIS 3.34 (LTR)

-At a minimum, running this script requires a working installation of GRASS 7, the Bourne Shell (alternatively: BASH or another sh-compatible Shell) and a set of support tools (GNU awk, expr and grep are strictly required).
-Linux and macOS users will already have the latter on their systems.
-Windows users must install an additional software package (MSYS2).
-For a more user-friendly interface, install QGIS, as well.
+The modules provided here are scripts that have been developed to run in a Bash shell (minimum version 3) or in a traditional Bourne Shell (with severe compromises regarding speed and efficency).
+Linux-based distributions and macOS should provide all required essentials out-of-the-box.
+On Windows, installation of the free MSYS2 package is a necessary prerequisite.

-Installation details vary depending on operating system.
+Installation details vary depending on operating system (see below).

 ## Linux